Marketing and Publicity

-Upon the publication of each book, we also supply complementary review copies to a curated list of reviewers from relevant magazines, journals, and other media.
+Upon the publication of each book, we also supply complimentary review copies to a curated list of reviewers from relevant magazines, journals, and other media.
 Assembling this list depends in part on your marketing questionnaire, so please be sure to include relevant outlets and any media connections you might have.
-Complementary review copies of all titles are sent to H-Net, New Books Network, CHOICE magazine, Midwest Library Service, YBP Library Services, and Baker & Taylor.
+Complimentary review copies of all titles are sent to H-Net, New Books Network, CHOICE magazine, Midwest Library Service, YBP Library Services, and Baker & Taylor.

 Review coverage can be quite slow, easily taking six months to a year (or longer) to appear.
 When we receive reviews, we will post short excerpts on your book page on our website.
 We also maintain a review archive, which can be shared with you upon request.
 We encourage you to share any reviews or media coverage you see with us.

 SUNY Press provides examination copies (of titles being considered for course use) and desk copies (for faculty who have adopted a book for a course).
 Because many of our books are printed on demand, we require a $10 processing fee per copy for softcover books and a $25 fee per copy for hardcover books for instructors teaching in the United States.
 If the book is available as an ebook, it can be provided free of charge via RedShelf to qualified instructors worldwide.
 For more information, click here.